sorenpeter/timeline/README.md

 - Upload your own `avatar.png` (can also be a .jpg or .gif)
 	- Edit your `twtxt.txt` and `config.ini` with the correct path

-- Open up `custom.css` and try out the provided themes by uncommenting the code

-- Change the colors and other elements in `custom.css` to you liking
+- Copy `custom_template.css` to `custom.css` and try changinge the coloers to you liking

 # TODO